In historic terms, Scotts Landing as it is known today was known as the village of Mahurangi or more recently, Mahurangi East.

 An earlier survey for a subdivision at the top of the harbour near Dawson’s Creek had not been completed.
 Between 1852 and 1854 Charles Heaphy

-Scott House New Content
+Scott House new content

 Māori first occupied our land and there are widespread defensive ditches, pa sites and kumara pits to be found on most of the headlands around